crossplane/crossplane/design/design-generic-references.md

 object, pointed by `toFieldPath`, already has a value then the resolver will skip it, meaning it will resolve only once and users will need to delete that value for resolver to set it again.

+## Future Considerations

+### Transforms

+The retrieved value may not be in the form that's useful for the referencer resource directly and may need some formatting.
+If we see a great need for that, we can move the transform machinery from Crossplane to Crossplane Runtime and reuse it.

+### More Limited RBAC

+Currently, providers have access to all `Secret`s in the cluster.
+While this will provide a nice UX for generic reference users, it may not be desirable for security minded folks since it'd cause giving managed resource permission mean giving access to any `Secret` in the cluster.
+See [#2384](https://github.com/crossplane/crossplane/issues/2384).

+We can consider new settings in `Provider` or `ControllerConfig` to let users control this behavior with more granularity.

+### Composite Resources

+We could possibly have this on composite resources as well to keep them similar to managed resources, hence improving nested composition construction experience.
+But while its implementation would be straight-forward, there are some issues like whether we should let claim authors propagate this field as well and would that mean letting them access everything provider has access to, which is not few.

+### Obscure References

+There could be cases where you'd like to fetch a value from another resource but don't want to expose it on the managed resource object, i.e. make it available to controller to be inclduded in the calls but not visible on the CR.
+We could think of ways letting controller know that by either giving `toFieldPath: OBSCURED` or `makeAvailableAs: <some key in a map>`.

 ## Alternatives Considered